 (Editor’s note: I moved from an apartment into a house starting January 1st, 2020, and I had to toss all my CDs into a big garbage bag during the move.
-The idea for this feature is I write a review about each CD as I unpack that bag, one CD at a time.)
+The idea for this feature is I write a review about each CD as I unpack that bag, one CD at a time, and rank them.)

 The first CD out of the bag